JaguRom/Jagurom/README.md

 - 👋 Hi, I’m Agu!
-- 👀 I’m interested in full-stack web developing!
+- 👀 I’m interested in full-stack web development!
 - 🌱 I’m currently learning React and it´s different uses.
 - 💞️ I’m looking to collaborate on different web dev proyects, gain experience, and get my first job in the IT area.
 - 📫 How to reach me: romerojuanagustin10@gmail.com